iCliniq Logo

 • Forestry.

-Many animals can get affected by this infection.
+Many animals can be affected by this infection.
 Hence, they can also be a source of infection.
 Animals can carry the bacteria from infected animals’ milk, feces, urine, secretions from the nose, and wounds.
 The most commonly affected animals include sheep, swine, and wine.
 Some cases have also been seen in cats, horses, dogs, chickens, cattle, tropical fish, etc. It has affected some of the zoo animals also.

 How Can It Be Diagnosed?